krishnakadiyala/NPAcourse/labs/Section_03_Diving_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_18_Creating_Ansible_Role.md

 ```

-> Note: here we are using a variable called `snmp_communities` which will be passed by the main playbook executing the role.
+> Note: Here we are using a variable called `snmp_communities` which will be passed by the main playbook executing the role.

 ##### Step 5